SoongE/MetaLearning-pytorch/siamese/README.md

    python main.py test
    ```

-All parameters are present in `config_maker`.
+All parameters are present in `arguments.py`.
 If you want to adjust the parameters, modify them and run the code.

-### Check Result
+### 📈Result

 Train logs, saved model and configuration data were in `./result/[model_number]`.
 Logs are made by `tensorboard`.
 So if
 you want to see more detail about train metrics, write commend on `./siamese_network/result/[model_number]`  like this.